forestryio/forestry.io/hugo/content/docs/troubleshooting/using-a-git-submodule-for-your-theme.md

 ---
 If you have a repository for your Jekyll or Hugo project and you want use a different repository for your theme, you should set up your theme repo as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+{{% tip "Hugo modules" %}} Hugo has also [its own module management system](https://gohugo.io/hugo-modules/), it's fast and offers more possibilities.
+Here's [a tutorial to get started with Hugo modules](https://dev.to/craftsmandigital/hugo-modules-for-dummies-42j9).
+{{% /tip %}}

 To add a theme as a Git Submodule, run the following command from the root of your project:

     git submodule add https://github.com/spf13/hyde.git themes/hyde